AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Overview

 The List Feature displays all recorded expenses along with a real-time financial summary.
-This includes the user's current budget, total spending, remaining balance, and a visual progress bar that indicates budget utilization.
+This summary includes the user's total budget, total spending, and a color-coded progress bar that visually represents budget usage.

-The `list` command serves as a core read-only function within the application, offering users an at-a-glance understanding of their financial status and detailed visibility into all tracked expenses.
+The `list` command is a read-only operation that allows users to view their current financial status and track expenses at any point without altering stored data.

 <br>